Lyman Bostock: Minnesota Twins (1975-1977)

 Bostock was promoted to the major leagues in April 1975, making his major league debut on April 8, when he was 1-for-4 with two walks and three runs scored in an 11–4 Twins win over the Texas Rangers.
 For the season, he batted .282 in 98 games for Minnesota (and .391 in 22 games for the Tacoma Twins in the Pacific Coast League).

 A fine defensive center fielder, Bostock finished fourth in the tight American League batting race in 1976, his first full season in the majors.
 He hit .323, finishing behind the Kansas City Royals' George Brett (.333) and Hal McRae (.332), and teammate Rod Carew (.331).
 Bostock hit for the cycle on July 24, in a 17–2 Twins victory over the Chicago White Sox.

 In 1977, Bostock's .336 batting average was second only to the .388 of Carew.
 On May 25, Bostock collected 12 putouts in the second game of a doubleheader against the Boston Red Sox, tying the major league mark for putouts by an outfielder, which had been set by Earl Clark of the Boston Braves in 1929, and was equalled by Jacoby Ellsbury in 2009.
 Bostock had a total of 17 putouts in the doubleheader, which set an American League record for outfielders.

 California Angels (1978)

 Attempt to return salary

-After the 1977 season ended, Bostock became one of baseball's earliest big-money free agents, and signed with the California Angels, owned by Gene Autry.
+After the 1977 season ended, Bostock became one of baseball's earliest big-money free agents, signing with the California Angels, owned by Gene Autry.
 Bostock had made $20,000 with the Twins in 1977 and signed a $2.3 million, six-year contract with the Angels.
-The Twins, Padres and Yankees had all tried to sign Bostock.
-Almost immediately, Bostock donated $10,000 to a church in his native Birmingham, Alabama to rebuild its Sunday school.
+The Twins, Padres, and Yankees had all tried to sign Bostock.
+Almost immediately, Bostock donated $10,000 to a church in his native Birmingham, Alabama, to rebuild its Sunday school.

 The 1978 season started off poorly for Bostock; he batted .150 for the month of April.
 Bostock met with the team's management and attempted to return his April salary, saying he had not earned it.
 The team refused, so Bostock announced he would donate his April salary to charity.